mixpanel/docs/docs/Platform/Reports/Funnels.md

 ## View as Flow

-In order to learn more about the behavior users take between funnel steps, we recommend checking the feature "View as Flow", which helps to answer questions like:
+In order to learn more about the behavior users take between funnel steps, we recommend checking the feature "View as Flow".
+You can see what user flows and behaviors that can increase the likelihood of conversion or dropodd.
+This helps to answer questions like:

 - What flows do users take between opening an app and making a purchase?
 - Why did the successful users purchase?